Carlton Ware World

 A Canadian website with information on Canadian antiques and collectables markets.

-The link here leads to an article on Carlton Ware by Founder member of Carlton Ware World, Helen Martin.
+The link here leads to a 2005 article on Carlton Ware by Founder member of Carlton Ware World, Helen Martin.

-This is a subscription auction database service costing from £20 per month, depending on requirements.
+This is a subscription auction database service costing from $20 per month, rising to $200 per month depending on requirements.
 It is possible, however, to freely view a list of auctions that include Carlton Ware, although payment is needed to receive full details of lots - click here to see a short free list of Carlton Ware presently for sale.

 Other Pottery Collectors & Enthusiasts websites